-SCOR Europe's expected profit included in future premiums (EPIFP) as at year-end 2020 amounts to EUR -2,55 million, the negative amount is mainly due to ULAE.
 EPIFP results are produced by SCOR Europe for the purposes of QRT reporting.
-They are not used for internal processes regarding capital management, the details of which are provided in Chapter E - Capital management,
+They are not used for internal processes regarding capital management, the details of which are provided in Chapter E - Capital management.

 C.6 Operational risks

 C.6.1 OVERVIEW OF OPERATIONAL RISKS